-The design of Clue is fun and certainly sets the scene for a murder-mystery adventure game.
-However, when you are driven to win, what you want to focus on is gathering information and making smart moves.
+The object overall of Classic Clue is to have fun with this murder-mystery adventure game and enjoy your friend's and family's company.
+However, if you are driven to win, your focus should be on gathering information and making smart moves.

 Take Note of the Facts